Is there a good and bad way to process grief and trauma as a Christian?

 I’ve heard it said that when many people mourn someone else passing away; they are almost always processing their own grief.
 They’ve traveled back in time to a place when they lost a loved one.

-I was crying because I understood, to a degree the pain in Estelle’s mother, uncle, grandmother and school mates.
+I was mourning because I understood, to a tiny degree the pain in Estelle’s mother, uncle, grandmother and school mates.

 I found myself asking, “why dream, why plan, why set goals?”

-Life seems short, unpredictable; it can be gone in a flash.
-I thought about Estelle’s’ mother, the dreams she had for her little girl, now all gone and my soul raged.
+Life is short, fragile, unpredictable; it can be gone in a flash.
+I thought about Estelle’s’ mother, the dreams she had for her little girl, now all gone.

-I knew that I could never, in a million years, understand a mother’s grief.
+I knew I could never, in a million years, understand a mother’s grief.

 However it wasn’t long before I realized I was trying to over-think on her behalf.